 If you purchase a microloan on the secondary market, you may have paid a premium or benefited from a discount (of up to 5%).
 For example a microloan with £92 capital outstanding may be sold at a 3% premium, meaning the buyer pays £94.76 to the seller (who pays a 0.5% fee).
 The difference between what is paid by the new lender £94.76 and the capital outstanding amount of the microloan £92 is reflected as a small capital loss in the box for Microloan Gain / Loss.
 The inverse is true for microloans sold at a discount.

-After the first 6 months of repayments, an existing borrower may apply to re-finance.
+After the first 3 months of repayments, an existing borrower may apply to re-finance.
 If one of your businesses reapplies, you may re-lend the capital they owe you onto the new loan auction.
 We call this a Transfer Bid because you are ‘transferring the capital owing from the old loan onto the new loan.’
 This allows you to bid without having to add more funds to your account.
-Of course, you can always bid your available funds as normal.
+Of course, you can always bid your available funds as normal to also increase your loan to the business.

 If you do nothing, you will be repaid your capital and interest due as normal when the loan is refinanced, which is usually when the latest loan auction completes and is accepted.